-The development of Gotham Green’s 100,000-square-foot commercial greenhouse in Pullman would be supported through a Tax Increment Financing (TIF) proposal introduced today to City Council by Mayor Emanuel.
+The development of Gotham Green’s 100,000-square-foot commercial greenhouse in Pullman will be supported through a Tax Increment Financing (TIF) plan approved today by City Council.

-TIF assistance up to $3.4 million would help pay for site preparation work, including clearing, grading, environmental and infrastructure improvements.
+TIF assistance up to $3.4 million will help pay for site preparation work, including clearing, grading, environmental and infrastructure improvements.

 The 6.2-acre project site near 107th Street and Doty Avenue was occupied by a Ryerson Steel factory until 2008.
-The site work would be performed by its current owner, Chicago Neighborhood Initiative, which would subsequently sell it to Gotham Greens for vertical construction.
+The site work will be performed by its current owner, Chicago Neighborhood Initiative, which will subsequently sell it to Gotham Greens for greenhouse construction.

-The glass-roofed greenhouse would employ about 60 workers upon completion, with potential for a future, 40,000-square-foot expansion.
+The glass-roofed facility will employ about 60 workers upon completion, with potential for a future, 40,000-square-foot expansion.
 The $12.5 million project is planned to produce premium quality vegetables and herbs year-round for retailers, restaurants and institutional customers across the region.